Penn-Computer-Science/project-4-cifar-10-vlatson647-hash/README.md

   -  Create at least one plot comparing training and validation accuracy
 ## Step 5.
 Reflection
  -  Add a short Markdown section at the end of your notebook:
    -  What differences did you notice between MNIST and CIFAR-10?
+MNIST took way shorter and was far more accurate than CIFAR-10
    -  What changes to your architecture helped performance?
+Some changes was removing a layer or two and adding more dropouts
    -  If you had more time, what improvements would you try next?
+Probably add more epochs or add more layers

 ## Submission:
 Be sure to include the following in your submission - Push to GitHub with a comment of "FINISHED" when complete